 Douglas P. Morris.
 Mr. Morris is a co-founder of Bio-Path and has served as a director of Bio-Path since 2007 and served as an officer from 2007 to June 2014.
-Mr. Morris also currently serves as the Director of Investment Relations and the Secretary of Bio-Path.
+Mr. Morris also currently serves as the Director of Investor Relations and the Secretary of Bio-Path.
 Mr. Morris previously served as a co-founder, Managing Member, and Secretary of nCAP Holdings, LLC (nCAP), a privately held technology based company from September 2013 to January 2016.
 Between 1993 and 2010, Mr. Morris was an officer and director of Celtic Investment, Inc., a financial services company.
-Mr. Morris has owned and operated Hyacinth Resources, LLC ("Hyacinth"), a business-consulting firm since 1990 and is also a Managing Member of Sycamore Ventures, LLC, a privately held consulting firm.
+Mr. Morris owned and operated Hyacinth Resources, LLC ("Hyacinth"), a business-consulting firm, from 1990 until September 2018, and is also a Managing Member of Sycamore Ventures, LLC, a privately held consulting firm.
 Mr. Morris has a B.A. from Brigham Young University, and attended the University of Southern California Master's program in public administration.

 The affirmative vote of a plurality of the votes cast at the Annual Meeting is required for the election of directors.
-The four nominees receiving the highest number of affirmative votes cast at the Annual Meeting shall be elected as directors for a term ending upon the 2018 Annual Meeting of Stockholders or until their successors have been duly elected and qualified.
+The five nominees receiving the highest number of affirmative votes cast at the Annual Meeting shall be elected as directors for a term ending upon the 2023 Annual Meeting of Stockholders or until their successors have been duly elected and qualified.
 A properly executed proxy marked "Withhold Authority" with respect to election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
-The proxies cannot be voted for a greater number of persons than four.
+The proxies cannot be voted for a greater number of persons than five.
+Broker non-votes will have no effect and will not be counted in determining the number of shares necessary for approval, but will be counted for purposes of determining whether there is a quorum.